Last Updated on April 4, 2021 by Jim Ferri

 Enjoy Great Theater in New York in the Winter

-New York is synonymous with great theater.
+New York is synonymous with great theater and Broadway shows are especially popular in the winter.
 And although theater tickets can be ridiculously expensive for some shows (think of a number followed by a comma and three zeros for prime seats at hit shows), there are ways to cut costs.

 You’ll find good and much less expensive shows off-Broadway as well as cut-rate tickets for top shows (up to 50% off) at the popular TKTS Discount Booths in Times Square, South Street Seaport, and Downtown Brooklyn.